panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 Every JavaScript developer should understand closures.
 Thanks to closures, the functions as callbacks, event handlers, higher-order functions can access outer scope variables.

 While closures are everywhere, somehow they are difficult to grasp.
-I had struggled with closures for a while too.
+Probably closures, like recusion, require an "Aha!" moment.

 In this post, I will start with the basic terms fundamental to closures.
 Then, after grasping the basics, it will be easier to understand the closure itself.